U.N. shuttle diplomacy aims to avert assault on vital Yemen port

 After briefing the Security Council on Monday, U.N. aid chief Mark Lowcock told reporters that “if for any period Hodeidah were not to operate effectively the consequences in humanitarian terms would be catastrophic.”

+U.S. Defense Secretary Jim Mattis, speaking to reporters at the Pentagon, acknowledged the “humanitarian crisis” in Yemen and said he had met twice with Griffiths and also spoken to him by phone.

+He cited the possibility that the United States could potentially do more on humanitarian relief, if asked, but said “right now we have not been asked to do more than what we’re already doing.”

-Reporting by Michelle Nichols at the United Nations and Susan Heavey and Warren Strobel in Washington; Editing by James Dalgleish and Tom Brown
+Reporting by Michelle Nichols at the United Nations and Yara Bayoumy in Washington; Additional reporting by Phil Stewart, Susan Heavey and Warren Strobel in Washington and Sarah Dadouch in Riyadh; Editing by James Dalgleish and Tom Brown